Russia entry requirements for Jordan passport holders

 Tick-borne encephalitisModerate risk

-Risk in forested areas, especially spring to autumn; vaccination recommended for rural travel.
+Risk in forested areas of Siberia and the Far East during spring and summer; vaccination recommended for rural travel.

 RabiesLow risk

-Present in stray animals; avoid contact and seek immediate medical care if bitten.
+Present in some animals; avoid contact with stray dogs and seek immediate medical care if bitten.

 Based on CDC and WHO guidance.
 Consult a travel medicine clinic 4–6 weeks before departure for personalised advice.